A Geometric Structure Associated with the Convex Polygon: Computation -- answer the location queries mentioned in Theorem

 \begin{note} Sometimes an endpoint of $\sector(V)\cap\partial P$ is not contained in the sector.
-This is because $\sector(V)$ is not always a closed set (see Lemma~\ref{lemma:MID-connect-HS} and \ref{lemma:sector-continuity}).
-Under a degenerate case, this endpoint may happen to lie on a vertex $V^*$ of $P$, and then, by definition, we should not include $V^*$ to the set of units that intersect $\sector(V)$.
+This is because $\sector(V)$ is not always a closed set (see Lemmas~\ref{lemma:MID-connect-HS} and \ref{lemma:sector-continuity}).
+Under a degenerate case, this endpoint may happen to lie at a vertex $V^*$ of $P$, and then, by definition, we could not include $V^*$ into the set of units that intersect $\sector(V)$. \end{note}

-Judging whether the endpoints of $\sector(V)\cap\partial P$ belong to $\sector(V)$ requires some extra work.
-Nevertheless, there is a convenient alternative solution: We can simply include $V^*$ to ``the units that intersect $\sector(V)$'' even though $V^*$ only lies on the boundary of $\sector(V)$.
-After that, the monotonicity property of $\psi^+,\psi^-$ still holds and so the algorithm still works. \end{note}

-\paragraph*{Compute the sector that contains $V$ for each vertex $V$ - a \textbf{sweeping algorithm}} First, we introduce two groups of \emph{event-points}.
-One group contains the points in $\{\LVS\cap \partial P,\RVS\cap \partial P\}$; and the other contains the intersections between $\sigma P$ and $\partial P$.
-(Recall $\sigma P$ in Section~\ref{sect:sigmaP} and the K-points in Subsection~\ref{subsect:monoto-f}.)
-Notice that all the event-points lie on $\partial P$.
-Then, two tags are assigned to each event-point, which are called \emph{future-tag} and \emph{current-tag} respectively.
-The current-tag indicates the sector which contains the current event-point; the future-tag indicates the sector which contains the boundary-portion that starts at the current event-point and terminates at its (clockwise) next event-point.
-By sweeping around $\partial P$, we determine the sector containing each vertex by utilizing the tags of the event-points.